MicrosoftDocs/Viva/Viva/glint/setup/manage-confidentiality-thresholds.md

 ## Understand confidentiality thresholds

 Threshold settings determine how items scores, response rates, and comments display for Viva Glint users.
-Read threshold descriptions to understand each setting and determine if and how to adjust thresholds for confidential surveys where scores only display with at least three (3) responses.
+Read threshold descriptions to understand each setting and determine if and how to adjust thresholds for confidential surveys where the default threshold to display scores is five (5) but can be adjusted to as low as three (3) responses.

 ### Rated question scores